MicrosoftDocs/cpp-docs/docs/windows/creating-an-icon-or-other-image-image-editor-for-icons.md

 ### To delete a device image

-While the icon image is displayed in the **Image** editor, select **Delete Device Image** from the **Image** menu.
+While the icon image is displayed in the **Image Editor**, go to menu **Image** > **Delete Device Image**.
 When you delete the last icon image in the resource, the resource is also deleted.

 > [!NOTE]
-   > When you press the **Del** key, the images and colors you have drawn on an icon are deleted but the icon remains; you can now redesign it.
-If you press **Del** by mistake, you can press **Ctrl**+**Z** to undo the action.
+> When you press the **Del** key, the images and colors you have drawn on an icon are deleted but the icon remains and you can now redesign it.
+If you press **Del** by mistake, press **Ctrl**+**Z** to undo the action.

 ### To create transparent or inverse regions in device images

-In the [Image editor](../windows/image-editor-for-icons.md), the initial icon or cursor image has a transparent attribute.
-Although icon and cursor images are rectangular, many don't appear so because parts of the image are transparent; the underlying image on the screen shows through the icon or cursor.
+In the [Image Editor](../windows/image-editor-for-icons.md), the initial icon or cursor image has a transparent attribute.
+Although icon and cursor images are rectangular, many don't appear so because parts of the image are transparent and the underlying image on the screen shows through the icon or cursor.
 When you drag an icon, parts of the image may appear in an inverted color.
 You create this effect by setting the screen color and inverse color in the [Colors window](../windows/colors-window-image-editor-for-icons.md).

 The screen and inverse colors you apply to icons and cursors either shape and color the derived image or assign inverse regions.
 The colors indicate parts of the image that have those attributes.
 You can change the colors that represent the screen-color and inverse-color attributes in editing.
 These changes don't affect the appearance of the icon or cursor in your application.

 > [!NOTE]
 > The dialog boxes and menu commands you see might differ from those described in **Help** depending on your active settings or edition.
-To change your settings, choose **Import and Export Settings** on the **Tools** menu.
+To change your settings, go to menu **Tools** > **Import and Export Settings**.
 For more information, see [Personalize the Visual Studio IDE](/visualstudio/ide/personalizing-the-visual-studio-ide).

 #### To create transparent or inverse regions

-1. In the **Colors** window, select the **Screen-Color** selector or the **Inverse-Color** selector.
+1. In the **Colors** window, choose the selector **Screen-Color** or **Inverse-Color**.

 1. Apply the screen or inverse color onto your image using a drawing tool.
 For more information on drawing tools, see [Using a Drawing Tool](using-a-drawing-tool-image-editor-for-icons.md).